aribradshaw/brickcharts/README.md

 - [ ] **Component Library** - Dashboard, TrendAnalyzer, ChartComparison
 - [ ] **Image Export** - PNG rendering with html2canvas
 - [ ] **PDF Export** - Complete report generation
+- [ ] **Fixing Dependency Depreciation Errors** - Currently, when installing from npm, we get errors because of included repos which are outdated.
+We are forking those repos to fix them.

 ### 🔮 **Future Enhancements**
 - [ ] **Spotify Integration** - Connect with Spotify API for streaming data